JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 4- Execute the script (Double click on it)

-5- (Optional) In order to automatically load this script on System Start-Up, you have to create a Windows desktop shortcut for it and move it into the Windows startup folder, located exactly at "*%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup*"
+5- (Optional) To automatically load this script on System Startup, you have to create a Windows desktop shortcut for it and move it into the Windows startup folder, located precisely at "*%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup*"

 6- Enjoy